codebar/tutorials/html/lesson2/tutorial.md

 }
 ```
 **color**  defines the color of the text. `#a369d5` is the representation of the color in hex.
-A useful resource for figuring out color codes is [http://0to255.com](http://0to255.com).

 **text-decoration** specifies the decoration applied to the text.
 Some other options you can try out are _underline_, _overline_ and _line-through_.
 As links by default have an underline text decoration applied to them, by setting this to none, we reset that property.